Home / Flavour frequal.com RSS Feed

 CoasterListing getCoasters();

+The @Resource annotation indicates this is a Flavour-ready service.
 The @Path annotation tells the server and client code which URL to use for this endpoint.
 The @Produces annotation tells the server which format to use for the returned value. @GET indicates the HTTP action supported for this endpoint.
 And CoasterListing is the type of object returned (via JSON) when this endpoint is accessed.
+CoasterListing and all other classes returned to a Flavour client must be annotated with @JsonPersistable, like this:

 9.3 Creating and Using The Client-Side Service Facade